4 Best Electric Toothbrushes to Combat Receding Gums

 2. Oral-B Genius (Pro) 7500 Electric Toothbrush (With Bluetooth Connectivity)

 What sets this toothbrush apart from the previous model is its Bluetooth connectivity.
-The built-in Bluetooth allows you to connect the toothbrush to the Oral-B app on your smartphone.
-Once connected, the app will generate real-time tracking and personalized guidance to help you improve your brushing technique.
-It also saves your cleaning history, so you can track your progress and share it with your dentist.
+The built-in Bluetooth lets you connect the brush to the Oral-B app on your smartphone.
+The app provides real-time tracking and personalized tips to help you improve your brushing technique.

 Extra Features:

-So, why choose this toothbrush over the previous one?
-Both effectively remove plaque and gently massage your gums, but the choice ultimately depends on what features matter most to you.
-If you’re interested in additional features like real-time monitoring to improve your brushing technique or multiple cleaning modes, the Oral-B Genius 7500 could be the right option.
+Do you really need this toothbrush?
+Well, it depends on which features matter most to you.
+If you want extras like real-time tracking to improve your brushing technique or multiple cleaning modes, the Oral-B Genius 7500 could be a good fit.

 3. Oral-B Genius X Limited (Bluetooth & Artificial Intelligence)

-The toothbrush connects to the Oral-B app via Bluetooth and offers more advanced tracking and feedback thanks to its “intelligent position detection” feature.
+This toothbrush is even more advanced than the previous one.
+It connects to the Oral-B app and offers smarter tracking and feedback thanks to its intelligent position detection feature.

-The toothbrush analyzes your unique brushing style and tracks the pressure you put, your coverage, the areas you miss, and your brushing time.
+The brush analyzes your unique brushing style, tracks the pressure you apply, the areas you cover (or miss), and your brushing time.
+Afterward, you get a personalized report on what you did well and what you can improve.

 Additional Features: